3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_gnurdio.md

 ![e310](./ANTSDR_E310_Reference_Manual.assets/plutosdr_sink.png)

-### ●4.
-Using the fmcomms blocks
+### 5. Using the FMCOMMS Blocks

-Before use, you need to use the fmcomms firmware.
-You can find the usage of the fmcomms firmware here [fmcomms](./AntsdrE310_fmcomms.md)
+Before use, you need to use the FMCOMMS firmware.
+You can find the usage of the FMCOMMS firmware [here](./AntsdrE310_fmcomms.md).

 The FMCOMMS-2 IIO blocks can run over the IP network or USB.
 By setting the “IIO context URI” parameter to the IP address of the target board, you can stream samples from/to the remote board